-Coinsurance is when you and your plan split the cost of a service or product.
+Coinsurance is when you split the cost of a service or product.
 For example, you pay 20% of the Medicare-approved amount The amount Medicare determines to be reasonable for a covered service.
 Providers who “accept assignment” agree to accept this amount as payment in full.
-Providers who accept Medicare but not assignment can charge up to 15% above this amount. for a surgical procedure and your plan pays 80%.
+Providers who accept Medicare but not assignment can charge up to 15% above this amount. and Medicare pays 80%.

 It’s easy to focus only on monthly premiums when looking at Medicare costs.
 Premiums are regular monthly expenses that have to fit into a budget.
 And most of us are keenly aware of our monthly expenses.